 Both my top and bottom boards are 51″ long, so I needed two boards since they are only 8 feet long.
 If you want the top and bottom of your DIY large wall calendar to be flush with the paper, then you can get by with only one board and cut it in half at 48 inches.

 Large Wall Calendar Printable

-You can find the printable 12 month calendar that I used HERE!
-Plus, the 2020 version comes with the 2021 printable for FREE!
-Since 2020 is almost over. 🙂
+You can find the 2023 version of the printable 12 month calendar that I used HERE!

 You will need to print out your large wall calendar at an office supply store or specialty printer.
 Just tell the printer that you want an architecture/engineer print in 36″H x 48″W. I got mine printed at FedEx Kinko’s for $9.00, and I was actually able to complete the whole order online.